ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

 {PANEL: Backup Task -vs- Replication Task}

-* RavenDB's [External Replication](../../../../studio/database/tasks/ongoing-tasks/external-replication-task) provides you with an off-site live replica/copy of the database.
+* RavenDB's [External Replication](../../../../studio/database/tasks/ongoing-tasks/external-replication-task) provides you with an off-site live replica/copy of the data
   ('live' meaning that any changes in the database will be reflected in the replica once they occur).
-If one database is down, the replica can continue its work, thus greatly improving availability.
+  If one database is down, the replica can continue its work, thus greatly improving **availability**.
-  This is also quite useful if you need to shift operations to a secondary data center and/or share the workload across more than one server.
+  This is also quite useful if you need to:
+    * **shift operations** to a secondary data center
+    * **share the workload** across more than one server.

 *  But a replica isn't a backup...
-It doesn't present good solutions for many backup scenarios.
+It doesn't present good solutions for many **backup scenarios**.
+For example, backups can:
-   For example, it doesn't protect you from an accidental collection delete,
+    * protect you from an accidental collection delete
-   or tell you the state of the system at, say, 9:03 AM last Friday.
+    * tell you the state of the system at, say, 9:03 AM last Friday
+    * protect you from various cyber attacks

-* A backup keeps an exact state of the database at a specific point in time and can be restored
+* A backup keeps an exact state of the database at a specific point in time and can be restored.
   * A new database can be [created from a Backup](../../../../studio/server/databases/create-new-database/from-backup)
   * This can be done with both 'Backup' & 'Snapshot' types
 {PANEL/}